The US will provide cluster munitions to Ukraine as part of a new military aid package: AP sources

 The United States, Russia and Ukraine are among the countries that have not signed on.

+Marta Hurtado, a spokesperson for the U.N. human rights office, said Friday that ''the use of such munitions should stop immediately and not be used in any place.''

+''We will urge the Russian Federation and Ukraine to join the more than 100 states that have ratified the convention of cluster munitions and that effectively ban their use,'' she added.

-It is not clear how America's NATO allies would view the U.S. providing cluster bombs to Ukraine and whether the issue might prove divisive for their largely united support of Kyiv.
+It is unclear how America's NATO allies would view the U.S. providing cluster bombs to Ukraine and whether the issue might prove divisive for their largely united support of Kyiv.
 More than two-thirds of the 30 countries in the alliance are signatories of the 2010 convention on cluster munitions.

+Germany made clear on Friday that it won't be providing any cluster ammunition to Ukraine, as it joined an international treaty prohibiting the weapons more than a decade ago, but it expressed understanding for the American position.

+''We're certain that our U.S. friends didn't take the decision about supplying such ammunition lightly,'' German government spokesman Steffen Hebestreit told reporters in Berlin. ''We need to remember once again that Russia has already used cluster ammunition at a large scale in its illegal war of aggression against Ukraine."

 Laura Cooper, a deputy assistant secretary of defense focusing on Russia and Ukraine, recently testified to Congress that the Pentagon has assessed that such munitions would help Kyiv press through Russia's dug-in positions.

-____ AP Diplomatic Writer Matthew Lee and Associated Press writer Tara Copp contributed to this report.
+____ AP Diplomatic Writer Matthew Lee and Associated Press writers Geir Moulson, Tara Copp, Zeke Miller and Frank Jordans contributed to this report.